knative/docs/docs/serving/README.md

 # Knative Serving

-Knative Serving builds on Kubernetes and Istio to support deploying and serving of serverless applications and functions.
+Knative Serving builds on Kubernetes to support deploying and serving of serverless applications and functions.
 Serving is easy to get started with and scales to support advanced scenarios.